 What is a Project?

-A project (formerly referred to as a "connector") is a collection of settings that defines how we communicate with the Source and Destination messaging systems.
-After configuring a Project, you would then associate one or more items, like mailboxes.
+A project is a collection of settings that defines how we communicate with the Source and Destination messaging systems.
+After configuring a project, you would then associate one or more items, like mailboxes.

-- The protocol that you wish to use to communicate with the Source and Destination servers (i.e., EWS, IMAP, POP, etc.).
+- The protocol that you wish to use to communicate with the Source and Destination servers (EWS, IMAP, POP, etc.).

 - The server information used to connect to the Source and Destination servers (server names, server ports, etc.).

 - For mailbox migrations, administrative credentials to access mailboxes.
 In most migration scenarios, the admin account needs to have full access rights to the Source mailboxes.
-Details for how to set this up can be found in KB004725.
+Details for how to set this up can be found in the article Create an administrator account for login.

-- Every setting on the project is applied to all mailboxes associated.
+- Every setting on the project is applied to all mailboxes associated with that project.

 Note: MSPComplete introduced the concept of endpoints.
 When creating a project, you should first create your endpoints within MSPComplete.
 See View, add, and edit customer endpoints.